atomicptr/gitlab-composer-integration/README.md

     your composer projects (at least the ones which the Gitlab token can access), pulling will however only work if the user can pull the repositories via git.
+* Support for Gitlab webhooks to invalidate the cache.

 # License